-How To Create a Sudo User on Debian
+How to Create a sudo User on Debian

 Updated on

-3 min read
+5 min read

-Create a Sudo User on Debian 9
+Create a sudo User on Debian

 The sudo command (short for Super-user do) is a program designed to allow users to execute commands with the security privileges of another user, by default the root user.

 In this guide, we will show you how to create a new user on a Debian system and give it sudo access.
+The steps work on Debian 11, 12, and 13.

 You can use this user account to execute administrative commands without a need to log in to your Debian server as a root user.

-Create a sudo user
+Create a sudo User

 Follow the steps below to create a new user account and give it sudo access.
 If you want to configure sudo for an existing user, skip to step 3.

-1. Log in to your server.
+1. Log in to your server

 First, log in to your system as the root user: